24bartixx/MSID-1/README.md

     │ ├── read_data.py                  # reads data from data/data.csv and converts them to DataFrame
     │ └── errorbar.py                   # for creating errorbars to avoid code duplication and follow custom format ├── statistics/                     # CSVs with statistics
-    ├── data_analysis_main.py           # Main script to generate all the files ├── environment.yml                 # Conda environment with required packages
-    ├── RAPORT.md                       # Summary and visual insights
+    ├── .gitignore                      # Information for git which file omit ├── data_analysis_main.py           # Main script to generate all the files ├── environment.yml                 # Conda environment with required packages ├── RAPORT.md                       # Summary and visual insights